Future-Focused Study Abroad

 Health and Safety Team

-Our dedicated Health and Safety team, based in the Indianapolis headquarters, works with students, families and university partners providing individual advising unique to your health, safety and security needs.
-The Health and Safety team works in conjunction with the local IFSA-Butler resident staff in each program location to ensure students obtain proper support and care while abroad.
+Our dedicated Student Life and Wellness team, based in the Indianapolis headquarters, works with students, families and university partners providing individual advising unique to your health, safety and security needs.
+The Health and Safety team works in conjunction with the local IFSA resident staff in each program location to ensure students obtain proper support and care while abroad.
 Additionally, the team is constantly monitoring international news and governmental reports to assess worldwide security conditions, respond appropriately and quickly in the event of an emergency, and communicate with families and university partners at home.

 Reporting an Emergency